 It’s marathon season and my tiny apartment has little storage.
 Those two things shouldn’t have a ton to do with one another, but in a twist of fate, they’ve led to the best party trick (and best recovery season) I’ve ever known.
-Nowadays, to the left of my couch sits a contraption that looks equal parts futuristic and functional: The Theragun.
+Nowadays, to the left of my couch sits a contraption I took some time to review that looks equal parts futuristic and functional: The Theragun.
 Anytime someone new comes over, they ask with stars in their eyes: “What is that?”
 “It replaced foam rolling for me,” I tell them—and in an instant everyone wants to try.
 I switch it on and just like that, people are impressed.

 Unlike some wellness experiences, you’ll never be confused on whether or not the Theragun is working.
 This is both because it’s quite loud (it sounds a bit like a drill being used) and because it brings instant relief to sore, tight muscles with long-lasting benefits.
 Where I find it more difficult to isolate trigger points with a foam roller, the Theragun makes it way easy to get into every nook and cranny.
 Where I hate hovering above a cylinder and moving back-and-forth, I can just chill on my couch with the TG as I’ve affectionately named it.

 “Vibrational therapy can help with pain, muscle soreness or tightness, and recovery.
 It can be an inexpensive alternative to massage to help maintain performance by working out trigger points and knots and preventing the build up of lactic acid in the muscles,” says Michigan-based physical therapist Lauren Lobert, DPT, OMPT, CSCS and owner of APEX Physical Therapy.
 “Plus, it feels good.”

 How does Theragun work and what areas of my body should I target?